CorradoAmedeoBertazzoni/Morphone/Monotimbral-Monophonic/README.md

 ## Prerequisites and Core Repository Setup
 To successfully run the code and train the models, it is mandatory to rely on the core framework from the original DDSP-SVC project.
 You must clone or download the source repository from `https://github.com/yxlllc/DDSP-SVC`, as it contains all the essential directory structures, scripts, and dependencies required to operate the model.

-*Note: The provided Colab notebooks are already configured to clone this repository automatically during the initial environment setup phase.*

 ## Pre-trained Model Configuration
-Before initializing the training or inference procedures, specific pre-trained models must be downloaded and placed into their designated directories within the cloned DDSP-SVC workspace.
+Before initializing the training or inference procedures, specific pre-trained models must be downloaded and placed into their designated directories within the cloned workspace.

 * **Feature Encoders (Choose the one corresponding to your notebook):**
   * *ContentVec:* Download the pre-trained ContentVec encoder weights and place the file inside the `pretrain/contentvec` directory.
-  * *HubertSoft:* Download the pre-trained HubertSoft encoder weights, place the file inside the `pretrain/hubert` directory, and ensure the configuration file is updated accordingly.
+  * *HubertSoft:* Download the pre-trained HubertSoft encoder weights, place the file inside the `pretrain/hubert` directory, and ensure the configuration file `configs/reflow.yaml` is updated accordingly.
 * **Vocoder:**
   Download and extract the pre-trained NSF-HiFiGAN vocoder.
 The model checkpoint should be placed at the path specified by the `vocoder.ckpt` parameter in your configuration file (the default location is `pretrain/nsf_hifigan/model`).
 Additionally, the associated `config.json` file must reside in the exact same directory (e.g., `pretrain/nsf_hifigan/config.json`).
 * **Pitch Extractor:**